untoldwind/KontrolSystem/docsSrc/content/reference/ksp_orbit.md

 --- | --- | ---
 atmosphere_depth | float | Depth/height of the atmosphere if present.
-grav_parameter | float | Standard gravitation parameter of the body. has_atmosphere | bool | `true` if the celestrial body has an atmosphere to deal with. name | string | Name of the celestrial body. orbit | ksp::orbit::Orbit | The orbit of the celestrial body itself (around the parent body) position | ksp::math::Vec3 | radius | float | Radius of the body at sea level SOI_radius | float | Radius of the sphere of influence of the body
+grav_parameter | float | Standard gravitation parameter of the body. has_atmosphere | bool | `true` if the celestial body has an atmosphere to deal with. name | string | Name of the celestial body. orbit | ksp::orbit::Orbit | The orbit of the celestial body itself (around the parent body) position | ksp::math::Vec3 | radius | float | Radius of the body at sea level SOI_radius | float | Radius of the sphere of influence of the body